 An issue in dealing with various types of databases in drug discovery is that databases are often too big to store in local storage and hard to maintain consistency with the original dataset since their frequent updates.
 Another issue can arise due to non-uniform data structures.
 Typically those databases are not compatible to each other so that elaborated work needs to be done to use them together.
-To overcome such problems, Chem2Bio2RDF system has been developed to aggregate various public databases for chemical or biological information and provide an uniform interface which enables users to access the multiple databases by using SPARQL as a standard query language in semantic web technology.
+To overcome such problems, Chem2Bio2RDF system has been developed to aggregate various public databases for chemical and biological information and provide an uniform interface which enables users to access the multiple databases by using SPARQL as a standard query language in semantic web technology.
 Our new tool, named PubChemBrowse, can interact with Chem2Bio2RDF system by using SPARQL query to access various databases and large number of datasets in an online and uniform way.

-2.1 Data visualization algorithms
+2.1.
+Data visualization algorithms

-Among many dimension reduction algorithms, we focus on using Multidimensional Scaling (MDS) [9,10] and Generative Topographic Mapping (GTM) [11] due to their popularity and theoretical strength.
+Among many dimension reduction algorithms, we focus on using Multidimensional Scaling (MDS) [9, 10] and Generative Topographic Mapping (GTM) [11] due to their popularity and theoretical strength.
+Although both GTM and SOM share the same object to find a map in low-dimensional user-defined space out of the data in high-dimensional space, GTM, however, finds a mapping based probability density model, which SOM lacks of.
+On the other hand, MDS tries to construct a mapping in target dimension with respect to the pairwise proximity information, mostly dissimilarity or distance.
 More details are as follow.

-MDS: Multidimensional scaling (MDS) is a general term of the techniques to configure low dimensional mappings of the given high-dimensional data with respect to the pairwise proximity information, while the pairwise Euclidean distance within the target dimension of each pair is approximated to the corresponding original proximity value.
-To solve MDS problem, we use SMACOF algorithm.
-For details of the SMACOF algorithm, please refer to [12].
+MDS: Multidimensional scaling (MDS) is a general term of the techniques to configure low dimensional mappings of the given high-dimensional data with respect to the pairwise proximity information, while the pairwise Euclidean distance within the target dimension between two points is approximated to the corresponding original proximity value.
+In other words, MDS is a non-linear optimization problem with respect to the mapping in the target dimension and the original proximity information.
+The STRESS [12] value is a well-known objective function of MDS, and Eq (1) represents STRESS function: